iLanguage/AndroidSemanticAssistants/Clients/Android/SemanticAssistantsApp/README.md

 # Build

-This project was built originally using ADT (Eclipse).
+This project was built originally using ADT (Eclipse) and has been since converted to Android Studio.
 The project depends on the SemanticAssistantLib library project and Restlet.

 ## Download library dependancies